thektan/dotfiles/README.md

 # My Bash Aliases, Functions, and Settings

-It's a work in progress.
 Feel free to make suggestions on any improvements or functions/plugins I should add/remove in my system!

 ## Setup